julietteshang/julietteshang.github.io/_posts/2020-11-08-TeamContract.md

 We will equally split up each assignment, and if certain group members prefer to focus on a certain section, they will be able to work on that.
 Otherwise, we will assign each person roughly ⅓ of the section.

 #### Team Name: What is your team name and what is the rationale behind it?
-Our team name is Cheetah Polls.
+Our team name is HM Commms.

 #### Team Logo: What will be your project logo and what is the rationale behind it?
 Team logo: it will use the HM logo, since this app is dedicated to the HM community.
 It has the word Comms on it so signify communication.

 #### Team Plan: Write your plan for who will do what as you work on the Group Project Proposal.
-We have assigned a question for each team member to answer.
+As soon as we are assigned the project, we will split up the work between team members so that each member knows what they are accountable for, and so that everyone completes the same amount of work.

 #### Meeting Management: How often will you meet?
 How will you coordinate when to meet?
 How will you communicate to plan meetings?
 How will the meetings be conducted, what are your expectations for each group member?
 How will you support each other so that if someone is having a bad day, the meeting can still be successful?
 How will you make decisions, what happens if people disagree?
 How will you manage meeting remotely?
 How will you manage meetings in person if one or more members are remote?